 Think about the UX elements of a high-quality ecommerce website.
 Professional photography, intuitive navigation, helpful product filters.
 These are all examples of ecommerce UX you should be thinking about.

 Most website owners think they have the best-looking site in the world, but that’s often not the case.
 We recommend investing in some sort of user-testing to collect objective, qualitative feedback on how your website actually is for your visitors.
 Try and test your site on people who match the demographics of your primary customers.
 This will always uncover UX bottlenecks.
 There are tools available that let you record your visitors’ movements around your site - this is a great way to identify and correct these kind of friction points.

 14. Make Your Site Navigable With a Clean Information Architecture

-For an ecommerce website we recommend a Hub and Spoke Structure.
+For a Shopify website we recommend a Hub and Spoke Structure.
 This approach is built around core category pages that link out to closely related subcategory pages.
 This method can reinforce your topical authority around these core ‘hub’ topics.

 15. Control Which URLs from your Site Get Indexed

 The QRG repeatedly refers to the importance of ‘quality’.
 Remember that every page that is indexed counts towards Google’s perception of quality in your website.
 Indexation bloat is when you have too many ‘low-quality’ URLs indexed.
 The presence of too many low-quality URLs in Google’s index can dilute your overall site quality.